spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/18-Week/01-Day/01-Day-LessonPlan.md

 * Open the generated `Audit Report` and walk students through the following:

   * The *performance* section will be the first you encounter, and one of the most useful for todays class.
+This section will tell us why our site might be performing poorly and delivering a poor user experience.
+It will also give us actionable items to fix.

   * Hovering over the different status signs next to the times shown will give you information on what that test means.